IPv4 Packet Header

 - Destination IP Address – Contains a 32-bit binary value that represents the destination IPv4 address of the packet.

-- Options: This is an optional field of IPv4 packet header, which is used if the value of IHL is greater than 5.
-These options may contain values for options such as Security, Record-Route, Time Stamp, etc.
+- Options: This is an optional field of the IPv4 packet header, which is used if the value of IHL is greater than 5.
+These options may include security, record route, timestamp, etc.

 The two most common fields of the IPv4 packet header are the source and destination IP addresses.
 These fields find the source and destination of the packet.
 Typically these addresses do not change while travelling from the source to the destination.